What Happened During The Battle Of Atlanta

 Comprehensive Overview: Anatomy of a Battlefield: Dissecting the Battle of Atlanta

 The strategic implications of the Battle of Atlanta were profound.
 While the battle itself was not a decisive victory, it demonstrated the Union army's resilience and its ability to withstand Hood's aggressive attacks.
-The battle also highlighted the Confederacy's dwindling resources and its inability to mount a sustained offensive against the Union forces.
+Plus, the battle also highlighted the Confederacy's dwindling resources and its inability to mount a sustained offensive against the Union forces.
 As the siege of Atlanta dragged on, the city's fate became increasingly bleak.

 Trends and Latest Developments: Atlanta's Echoes: Modern Perspectives on the Battle